 3g Creatine Blend

-You see, creatine will improve your explosive strength output, the number of reps you can perform per set, and even force water into your muscle cells to give you a fuller, harder appearance.
+It can even force water into your muscle cells to give you a fuller, harder look.

 This is where things go from bad to worse.

 You see, BSN have used a supplement industry techniue known as “fairy dusting” – which means they’ve included ingredients in order to be able to make bold claims on the packaging but haven’t provided a sufficient dose to achieve those results.